whitewater kayaking

 Once you get over the scary marketing hype, perceived fear of getting stuck in a kayak and have some basic paddling skills, knowledge and experience under your belt you’ll look at all those waterways around you in a very different light.
 They are all playgrounds that are waiting to be explored.
 Grab a kayak, a paddle, a buddy and get on the water!

-Difficulty of WW Scale
+Difficulty of Whitewater Scale

 CLASS I